 I can do all things through Christ, who strengtheneth me!
 Philippians 4:13

-I went to work the next evening and proudly wrote RN after my name!
+I went to work the next evening and proudly wrote RN after my name.

-The graduate nurse now takes a NCLEX exam on the computer at a testing center within a few miles of their home at a time convenient to them.
+The graduate nurse now takes an NCLEX exam on the computer at a testing center within a few miles of their home at a time convenient to them.
 It is no longer separated into specialty areas.
 The GN has 6 hours to complete the test in one day.
 There are also numerous review programs one can pay a fee and attend to prepare for the exam.
 A person can pay $7.95 extra to receive the “unofficial” results in 48 hours.